-If you're new to the site please check out the preliminary details for past Chanukah roll-outs (2012, 2013, 2014, 2015, 2016, 2017 and 2018).
-You might be asking what initially motivated me to start this tradition altogether.
+You might be asking what initially motivated me to begin this tradition altogether.
 For one, it gives me a convenient excuse to share several mind-blowing "gifts" instead of just one big reveal on Christmas.
 Secondly, Chanukah represents personal relevance to me.
-We all know you were envious of that boy down the block who had a yarmulke festooned to his head, who was given the privilege of lighting the menorah, and of course, reveling in eight glorious nights of presents.
+We all know you were envious of that kid down the block who had a yarmulke festooned to their head, who was given the privilege of lighting the menorah, and of course, reveling in eight glorious nights of presents.
 Once again, I'm paying it forward.
-Previous Chanukah entries have featured Wire, Velocity Girl, Jellyfish, Husker Du and Redd Kross, but name recognition is hardly a guarantee.
-As in past years, there will definitely be familiar faces, but also several participants that have never garnered face-time on W/O. Bear in mind that what's a revelation to me, may not be the equivalent of a holy grail to you...but hopefully you'll come around.
+Previous Chanukah entries have featured Wire, Velocity Girl, Jellyfish, Husker Du and Teenage Fanclub, but name recognition is hardly a guarantee.
+As in past years, there will definitely be familiar faces, but also several entrants that have never garnered face-time on W/O. Bear in mind that what's crucial and/or specal to my ears may not be of equal essence to yours, but kindly, try to humor me.

-At the top of each Chanukah upload will be a thumbnail photo of a menorah, with the appropriate number of lit candles to denote each succeeding evening until all eight slots in the candelabra are occupied on the concluding night, December 29th.
+At the top of each Chanukah upload will be a thumbnail photo of a menorah, with the appropriate number of lit candles to denote each succeeding evening until all eight slots in the candelabra are occupied on the concluding night, coincidentally this year on Christmas day.
+Here are a few details to bear in mind:

 - Look for the first Chanukah posting this Sunday evening, and then for the remaining seven nights 'round supper time all next week.

-- Mystery Monday will be taking a break this coming Monday (Dec 23rd) so as not to interrupt the continuity of the eight consecutive nights of the holiday.
+- Mystery Monday will be taking a break this coming Monday (Dec.
+19) so as not to disrupt or distract from the continuity of the eight consecutive nights of the holiday.

-- Some offerings will be made available in FLAC (in addition to standard MP3), but not as much as in past years.
+- Some offerings will be made available in FLAC (in addition to standard MP3).